pyx-project/pyx/manual/graph.rst

 :class:`graphxy` and just take an additional argument for the dimension.
-Note that a similar transformation method (3d to 2d) is available as part of the projector as well already, but only the graph acknowledges its size, the scaling and the internal tranformation of the graph coordinates to the scaled coordinates.
+Note that a similar transformation method (3d to 2d) is available as part of the projector as well already, but only the graph acknowledges its size, the scaling and the internal transformation of the graph coordinates to the scaled coordinates.
 As the projector also implements a :meth:`zindex` and a :meth:`angle` method, those are also available at the graph level in the graph coordinate variant (i.e. having an additional v in its name and using values